SeisComP/seiscomp/doc/base/getting-started.rst

 .. code-block:: none

+   Agency ID []:
+   Datacenter ID []:
-   Organization name []:
+   Organization string []:
+   EventID Prefix []:

-Sets the organisation name printed e.g. when you say *hello* to Seedlink or Arclink.
+Sets for example the organisation name printed e.g. when you say *hello* to Seedlink or Arclink.

 ----